-For those that don’t want to spend hundreds of dollars on a pair of headphones (and who could blame you) then you might want to look into something like the Jabra Move Style Edition on-ear headphones.
-While these also don’t fold, they are on-ears so they’re not that big to begin with.
-Plus, they have about 12 hours of battery life which is enough for a solid week or two of commuting.
+For those that don’t want to spend hundreds of dollars on a pair of headphones (and who could blame you) then you might want to look into something like the Jabra Elite 45h on-ear headphones.
+The design of these Bluetooth headphones for commuting is perfect: the foldable hinges help you store and transport these cans with ease.
+Plus, its 50 hour battery life means that you don’t have to worry about charging it between uses.

 The cons of these headphones are that because they’re on-ears, isolation isn’t going to be on the same level as some of the other headphones on this list.
 It also doesn’t support any Android-friendly high-quality codecs, which is a bummer.
-But for the price, these are still a great pair of headphones that most commuters will find sufficient.
+But for the price, the Elite 45h is still a great pair of headphones that most commuters will find sufficient.